 When it comes to finances, it is wise to deal with the facts.
-Families often blissfully ignore the fundamental and inescapable fact that we all eventually die.
-The emotional impact of thinking about one’s own death or the death of a loved one, coupled with the extraordinary capacity for denial-driven complacency (it won’t happen to me, at least not for a long time), leads many families straight into the ugly world of financial calamity.
+Many of us would prefer to blissfully ignore the fundamental and inescapable fact that we all eventually die.
+The emotional impact of thinking about one’s own death or the death of a loved one, coupled with the extraordinary capacity for denial-driven complacency (it won’t happen to me, at least not for a long time), leads many families to experience financial calamity.

-In this article, we will explain why you need to drag yourself out of that warm and cushy zone of denial and take legal steps to ensure peace of mind for yourself and your family irrespective of your age or financial status.
+In this article, we will explain why you should force yourself out of that warm and cushy zone of denial and take legal steps to ensure peace of mind for yourself and your family irrespective of your age or financial status.

 More specifically, we will discuss:

 - Spouses Also Need Legal or Fiduciary Documents

 - The Difference Between a POA, a DPOA, a GPOA, and a Trust

 - The DPOA and Financial Issues

 - Aging Parents Assigning Fiduciary Responsibility

 - Paying for a Fiduciary Relationship